General Bond Education

 (3) contractor, (principal), will follow a contract agreement.

-Before issuing a bond and unlike insurance, a bond company will require a contractor and it’s ownership to be primarily responsible on jobs by signing an indemnity agreement.
-This agreement is what enforces the signing parties to be first and foremostly responsible for the liability they accept in construction contract/agreements, as opposed to insurance when it is transferred to an insurance company.
+Before issuing a bond and unlike insurance, a bond company will require a contractor and its ownership to be primarily responsible for jobs by signing an indemnity agreement.
+This agreement is what enforces the signing parties to be first and foremostly responsible for the liability they accept in construction contracts/agreements, as opposed to insurance when it is transferred to an insurance company.
 The indemnity agreement protects a bond company from a contractor’s failure to fulfill its contractual obligations.
 Bond companies usually obtain a “General Indemnity Agreement” to avoid having to obtain a new agreement for every bond they issue.

-Contract bonds are project specific and not general towards all of a contractor’s work load.
-A bid bond guarantees a contractor’s bid for a project is serious and includes a penalty for failing to procede if awarded a project.
-A performance bond provides comfort that the contractor will perform the contracted work and shields an owner from losing money if the contractor fails to honor a contract.
+Contract bonds are project specific and not general to all of a contractor’s workload.
+A bid bond guarantees a contractor’s bid for a project is serious and includes a penalty for failing to proceed if awarded a project.
+A performance bond provides the comfort that the contractor will perform the contracted work and shields an owner from losing money if the contractor fails to honor a contract.
 A payment bond makes sure subcontractors and suppliers are paid.

 Some bond companies have a direct charge for each bid bond they issue.
-Other bond companies charge annual fees for providing bid bonds while still other bond companies have no charge for providing bid bonds.
+Other bond companies charge annual fees for providing bid bonds; meanwhile, other bond companies have no charge for providing bid bonds.
 Performance & payment bonds, (referred to as “final” bonds), cost anywhere from one-half of one percent to three percent and premiums are based on the contract amount.
-The rate can be derived from numerous factors including the size, type, and duration of the project, the contractor’s qualfications and the issuing company.
-Sometime performance bonds incorporate payment bonds and maintenance bonds, and frequently but not always, there is no additional premium charged.
-If the contract amount changes, the premium will be adjusted for the change in contract price.
+The rate can be derived from numerous factors including the size, type, and duration of the project, the contractor’s qualifications, and the issuing company.
+Sometimes performance bonds incorporate payment bonds and maintenance bonds, and frequently but not always, there is no additional premium charged.
+If the contract amount changes, the premium will be adjusted for the change in the contract price.

-Bond companies desire contractors who act responsibly and make their decisions using as much historical documentation they can review.
-THE BOND CONNECTION recommends contractors provide as much information as possible to obtain bonds, reduce their cost and/or maximize the size of bonds that can be made available to them.
+Bond companies desire contractors who act responsibly and make their decisions using as much historical documentation as they can review.
+The Bond Connection recommends contractors provide as much information as possible to obtain bonds, reduce their costs, and/or maximize the size of bonds that can be made available to them.